Skip to main content

 Build the chain

-1. Create a goal with a target date.
+1. As an organization owner or admin, create a goal with a target date.

 2. Attach one or more KPIs.